This delicious Spicy Persimmon Preserves recipe can be served with dozens of foods -- from sandwiches and grilled chicken, to toast and ice cream!

 Preserves are a mixture of fruit and sugar, cooked together.
 The fruit in preserves is usually cut into chunks or in some cases left whole.

-Fuyu persimmons are great for this recipe because they hold their shape very well.
+Fuyu persimmons are ideal for this recipe because they hold their shape very well.

 The Ingredients